Section 11: Safer Recruitment

 - Verification of the candidate’s medical fitness.

-- Verification of any relevant professional status and whether any restrictions have been imposed by a regulatory body such as the General Teaching Council (GTC) and the General Medical Council (GMC).
+- Verification of any relevant professional status and whether any restrictions have been imposed by a regulatory body such as the Teaching Agency (TA) and the General Medical Council (GMC).

 All checks should be confirmed in writing and retained on the candidate’s personnel file, together with photocopies of documents used to verify his/her identity and qualifications.

-Under CRB regulations, CRB disclosures can usually only be kept for 6 months, but a record should be kept of the date the disclosure was obtained and who by, the level of the disclosure and the unique reference number.
+Under DBS regulations, DBS disclosures can usually only be kept for 6 months, but a record should be kept of the date the disclosure was obtained and who by, the level of the disclosure and the unique reference number.

 A record should be kept of evidence to show that such checks have been carried out in respect of supply staff and volunteers whether recruited directly or through an agency.